Municue

 The committee may vote to make recommendations to City Council regarding any of the following items on this agenda.

-#QAuthorization to apply for and accept a $42,360 NHTSA grant through TxDOT for the Click It Or Ticket safety belt enforcement initiative from May 15–June 3, 2026, with a $10,598.06 local cash match, for a total program budget of $52,958.06.
+#QAuthorization to apply for and accept a $42,360 federal traffic safety grant from NHTSA via TxDOT for the STEP Click It Or Ticket safety belt enforcement initiative, with a $10,598.06 local General Fund match, for a total program cost not to exceed $52,958.06.

 #RAuthorization of a two-year cooperative purchasing agreement (with one six-month renewal option) with Federal Engineering, Inc. for project management and implementation services to replace the city's Computer-Aided Dispatch and Records Management systems, not to exceed $998,929.